gbegreg/demoParis/README.md

 The project was made with Delphi Tokyo Pro with mobile plugin and it works with Delphi Berlin.
 You can compile and deploy it on Windows, Mac OS, Android and IOS.

-See my other games with Delphi and Firmaonkey :<br>
+See my other games with Delphi and Firemonkey :<br>
 https://github.com/gbegreg/FMXCorridor<br>
 https://github.com/gbegreg/FMXPong<br>
 A small open 3D world :